-- xi Outline Development Plan (Jacks Point Zone, excluding Hanley Downs) - (a) No subdivision or development shall take place within an individual Residential (R) Activity Area shown on the Jacks Point Structure Plan unless an Outline Development Plan has been lodged with and
+Outline Development Plan (Jacks Point Zone, excluding Hanley Downs)

-- approved by the Council pursuant to Rule 12.2.3.2 (xi) with respect to all of that area. - (b) No subdivision or development shall take place within any Residential (R) Activity Area which does not comply with an Outline Development Plan in respect of that area approved by the Council pursuant to the preceding rule. - (c) No subdivision or development shall take place within any Village (V) Activity Area shown on the Jacks Point Structure Plan unless an Outline Development Plan has been lodged with and approved by the Council pursuant to Rule 12.2.3.2(xii) with respect of all of that (V) area. - (d) No subdivision or development shall take place within any (V) Area which does not comply with an Outline Development Plan in respect of that (V) Area approved by the Council pursuant to the preceding rule.
+- (a) No subdivision or development shall take place within an individual Residential (R) Activity Area shown on the Jacks Point Structure Plan unless an Outline Development Plan has been lodged with and approved by the Council pursuant to Rule 12.2.3.2 (xi) with respect to all of that area. - (b) No subdivision or development shall take place within any Residential (R) Activity Area which does not comply with an Outline Development Plan in respect of that area approved by the Council pursuant to the preceding rule. - (c) No subdivision or development shall take place within any Village (V) Activity Area shown on the Jacks Point Structure Plan unless an Outline Development Plan has been lodged with and approved by the Council pursuant to Rule 12.2.3.2(xii) with respect of all of that (V) area. - (d) No subdivision or development shall take place within any (V) Area which does not comply with an Outline Development Plan in respect of that (V) Area approved by the Council pursuant to the preceding rule.

-xii Nature and Scale of Activities
+xi Nature and Scale of Activities

-- a.
-In the Jacks Point Zone the maximum net floor area (as defined) for any commercial activity shall be 200m2, except for any commercial activity located within the EIC Activity Area (Hanley Downs). - b.
-The maximum net floor area for any single retail activity within the EIC Activity Area shall be 200 m.
+In the Jacks Point Zone the maximum net floor area (as defined) for any commercial activity shall be 200m2.

-xiii Density (Jacks Point zone - Village Activity Areas)
+xii Density (Jacks Point zone - Village Activity Areas)

-- (a) No development shall take place within any Jacks Point Village Activity Area (V(JP) Activity Area) identified on Structure Plan 1 Jacks Point Zone which does not comply with the following standards: - (i) building coverage across the whole V(JP) Activity Area shall not exceed 60%; - (ii) a minimum of 1/3 (by floor area) of the 60% building coverage shall be used for residential living;
+No development shall take place within any Jacks Point Village Activity Area (V(JP) Activity Area) identified on Structure Plan 4 - Jacks Point Zone which does not comply with the following standards:

+(a) building coverage across the whole V(JP) Activity Area shall not exceed 60%: coverage shall be used for residential living:

+(b) a minimum of 1/3 (by floor area) of the 60% building

-- (iii) A minimum of 1/6 (by floor area) of the 60% building coverage shall be used for commercial purposes. - (b) No development shall take place within any Hanley Downs Village Activity Area (V(HD) Activity Area) identified on Structure Plan 2 - Jacks Point Zone which does not comply with the following standards: - (i) building coverage across the whole V(HD) Activity Area shall not exceed 60%: - (ii) a minimum of 1/3 (by floor area) of the 60% building coverage shall be used for residential living; - (iii) a minimum of 1/6 (by floor area) of the 60% building coverage shall be used for commercial purposes.
+- (c) A minimum of 1/6 (by floor area) of the 60% building coverage - shall be used for commercial purposes. - (b) No development shall take place within any Hanley Downs Village Activity Area (V(HD) Activity Area) identified on Structure Plan 2 - Jacks Point Zone which does not comply with the following standards: - (i) building coverage across the whole V(HD) Activity Areashall not exceed 60%: - (ii) a minimum of 1/3 (by floor area) of the 60% buildingcoverage shall be used for residential living; - (iii) a minimum of 1/6 (by floor area) of the 60% buildingcoverage shall be used for commercial purposes.

-xiv Building Height (Lodge Activity Area - Jacks Point Zone)
+xiii Building Height (Lodge Activity Area - Jacks Point Zone)